yggdrasil-network/yggdrasil-network.github.io/admin.md

 Returns:
 - Zero or more successful `string` box pub keys in the `"removed"` section
 - Zero or more failed `string` box pub keys in the `"not_removed"` section

+#### `getMulticastInterfaces`

+Expects no additional request fields.

+Returns zero or more strings containing the enabled multicast peering interfaces.

+If zero strings are returned then it is implied that multicast peering is not allowed on any interface.